yuxuanxc/tp/docs/UserGuide.md

 | **DAY_VISITING** 📆 | Day in your itinerary when you plan to visit the attraction |

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The start time and end time cannot overlap with other attractions in the selected itinerary.
+Also, the start and end time does not need to match the opening hours of the attraction, so that you can visit closed attractions.
 </div>

 <div markdown="span" class="alert alert-warning">:information_source: **Note:**